musicalculinarists/beautiful-jekyll/_posts/2019-09-08-norman-fucking-rockwell.md

 Her voice sounds nice, as usual, and when the intensity of the song turns up at “I’ll pick you up, if you come back to America,” it’s kind of nice.
 But again, it’s kind of long for what it is, and is again very similar to a lot of the other songs on the album.

+{: .box-warning}
 S’okay.

 ### The Next Best American Record
 The lyrics are pretty charming:  when she says “He was cool as heck,” I can never help but laugh out loud, because *heck.* The titular chorus line: “We were so obssessed with writing the next best American record,” is super, super good as well.
 It makes you want to sing along to it so much.
 The intensity and hype turn up at the chorus is super, super nice.
-But again, it’s way too long for the amount of substance it contains (kind of like our album reviews?? 😳)
+But again, it’s a little long for the amount of substance it contains (kind of like our album reviews?? 😳)

+{: .box-note}
+Hmmm, pretty good.

 ### The greatest
 This is a really, *really* good nostalgia song — the type of nostalgia song that makes you look back at experiences you definitely haven’t had (or had yet — “The culture is lit and I had a ball” is what I’m definitely planning to say about college when it’s finally over).